 Have your existing team outline these goals before your new hire starts, and ask the direct manager to present them to the new hire on their first day.
 Just be sure to clarify how success will be measured (such as by getting all these projects done in the scheduled timeline).

 These goals should range from one-day tasks on the front end to a project that will take a few weeks on the back end.
 This way, your new hires feel like they are instantly contributing (because they are)!
 And they can track how far they’ve come in learning their new role.

 We even check in with new hires every time they reach one of these milestones to talk about how it’s going, what’s working, and any obstacles.

 👉 Start building your 30-60-90s with our free template.

 Yep, we use our own product.
 Like, a lot.

-In the first few weeks on the job, we have all our new hires go through our New Employee Onboarding, Health Insurance 101, and DEI policies.
+In the first few weeks on the job, we have all our new hires go through our onboarding materials, health insurance 101, and DEI policies.
 Then, they dive into content specific to their new role and responsibilities.

-After completing your assigned Trainual content, you should have all the information you need to hit all your 30-60-90 goals and continue to grow in your role!
+After completing the assigned content, new hires should have all the information to hit all their 30-60-90 goals and continue growing in their role!

 You might be thinking, “wow, this is a ton of preparation for every single person that joins the team!”
 And you’re right – it is.